2020 - The Year you say 'I Do'

 We are soon approaching the end of the first quarter of 2020, what a whirlwind it’s been already.
 If you’re reading this then 2020 is a big for you and you’re getting married in a matter of months!
 So whilst the countdown is on, I have put together a blog post to keep in touch with you, offer you some of my professional advice and to hopefully help you prepare for the big day.

-Whilst you may still be squabbling over wedding playlists, how much you’re spending on last minute panic buys and well that big C word that i’m avoiding in this blog post.
+Whilst you may still be squabbling over wedding playlists, how much you’re spending on last minute panic buys and whether you need more confetti.
 Let’s start with where you’re at with the planning process.
 So you’ve now received your RSVP’s you’re collating dietary requirement and putting together your seating plan.
 Seating plans aren’t an easy one so the only advice I can give you on that is make sure you’re doing it with a large Gin/Whiskey in your hand.

 This is the time for lots of admin, you’re inbox is probably full as well as your brain.
 Here’s a little checklist of those things that will be included in that…